Keith Fowler

 About Me

-I am a qualified sex and relationship therapist and have been awarded Diplomas in Clinical Sexology (psychosexual therapy) and Compulsive Sexual Behaviour from the Contemporary Institute of Clinical Sexology.
-These Diploma courses are accredited by the College of Sexual and Relationship Therapists which means they meets the stringent requirements of the UK’s accrediting body for sexual and relationship therapists.
+These Diploma courses are accredited by the College of Sexual and Relationship Therapists (COSRT), meaning they meet the stringent requirements of the UK’s accrediting body for sexual and relationship therapists.

 Forget your perfect offering